Thu Dec 17 2015

-Check your site speed by using this?Google PageSpeed Tool.
-This tool will provide you with a speed rating out of 100 as well as an indication into the areas to improve to help speed up your loading time.
+Check your site speed by using this: Google PageSpeed Tool.
+This tool will provide you with a speed rating out of 100 as well as an indication of the areas to improve to help speed up your loading time.

 What is it that you want people to do when they reach your website?
 Do you want them to buy something?
 Do you want to capture leads?
 Do you want them to join your mailing list or subscribe to something?

 Define the number one thing you want people to do when they get to your site.
-Most businesses may have more than one conversion goal ? but there is usually one that is more important than all others.
+Most businesses may have more than one conversion goal but there is usually one that is more important than all others.
 With this objective in mind, take a look at your site objectively.
 How easy is it for a new user to navigate or do what it is, you want them to do?

-For example, if you?re key objective is gaining new leads through an enquiry form, how hard is it for users to find and submit the form, and how enticing are the pages that take the user to this point?
+For example, if your key objective is gaining new leads through an enquiry form, how hard is it for users to find and submit the form, and how enticing are the pages that take the user to this point?

 Your website is a tool for your business and needs to provide users with an easy means-to-an-ends when it comes to meeting your key objective.
 Are there any sliders or images you can add a CTA click-through on?
 Does your landing page provide enough enticing information to encourage the objective to be met?
 Think also about the page layout, navigation and generally just how a new user would use the site.
-Make sure everything is in place for bold CTA?s and user-friendly completion of those CTA’s.
+Make sure everything is in place for bold CTA’s and user-friendly completion of those CTA’s.

 Finally, the last step in our digital health check refers to saving you time.
 You might be surprised by just how many technologies you can integrate into your website to save you a heap in administration and other business tasks.

-Another easy integration (useful for ecommerce stores) is the addition of a credit card payment gateway such as Stripe.
-You wouldn’t believe how many sites still think ?Paypal will do? as a payment gateway.
+Another easy integration (useful for e-commerce stores) is the addition of a credit card payment gateway such as Stripe.
+You wouldn’t believe how many sites still think Paypal will do as a payment gateway.
 Enabling a secure credit card payment facility on the website can build confidence and trust, and save time by allowing automatic payment for products and services which are fed into your bank account without any required actions from you.
 Not to mention the dollar saving on gateway fees!

 And there you have it!
 A quick 5 Digital Health Check for your website.
 We hope this helps you identify any updates and improvements for your website as you develop your strategy and direction for FY15-16.

-If you?re unsure where to start or which solution is best for you, drop us a line?here.
+If you’re unsure where to start or which solution is best for you, drop us a line here.